nathanjent/nathanjent.com/src/_defaults/posts.md

 ---
 layout: default.liquid

-title: First Post
+title: Default Post
 is_draft: true
 ---

-# This is our first Post!
+# This is the Default Post

-Welcome to the first post ever on cobalt.rs!
+The default post is this one.